-- International School in Mondorf-les-Bains.
+- Mondorf-les-Bains international school.
 It has German, English, and French sections at the secondary and primary levels.
+Website

-- International School in Differdange and Esch-sur-Alzette.
+- European International School in Differdange and Esch-sur-Alzette.
 It also provides German, English and French education at secondary and primary levels.
+Website

 - European School Edward Steichen in Clervaux.
-It has the German, English, and French-speaking sections in secondary education.
+It has German, English, and French-speaking sections in secondary education.
+Website

-- International School in Junglinster.
+- International School in Junglinster or Lënster Lycée.
 It has an English and German section in kindergarten, primary, and secondary.
+Website

 TIPS FOR ENROLLING YOUR CHILD IN AN INTERNATIONAL SCHOOL